Integrated Quantile RAnk Test (iQRAT) for gene-level associations

 Next, we propose a new group-wise quantile association test to test the hypothesis i.e., whether the quantile function of $Y$ is related to the genotypes $\mathbf{X}$ at any quantile level $\tau\in(0,1)$.
-We call the proposed test Integrated Quantile RAnk Test (iQRAT), and outline the construction of the iQRAT in the following.
+We call the proposed test Integrated Quantile RAnk Test (iQRAT).
+We construct iQRAT as follows:

 \begin{description}